 Creating and selling online courses can be a great way to monetize your expertise.
-Often portrayed as the ‘holy grail’ of online passive income.
-Anyone who follows online entrepreneurs such as Amy Porterfield and Pat Flynn will have observed their success at selling courses and likely pondered if they could do the same.
+It's often portrayed as the ‘holy grail’ of online passive income.
+Anyone who follows online entrepreneurs such as Amy Porterfield and Pat Flynn and likely pondered if they could do the same.

 There’s no doubt it’s a great way to help people, share your expertise and generate an income.
-But, how do you go about creating your own online course?
-Can you repurpose content in order to create a course?
-Can you repurpose your courses?!
+But, how do you create your own online course?
+Can you create a course by repurposing content?
+Could you even repurpose your courses?!

-Thankfully, my guest on the podcast, Teresa Heath-Wareing, was able to spill the beans on how she repurposes content for her online courses.
+Thankfully, our guest, Teresa Heath-Wareing, was able to spill the beans on how she repurposes content for her online courses.

 You can listen to the podcast below, or keep reading…

 It’s 2019…everything is online these days isn’t it!
-We do our banking online, we order groceries online.
-So it makes sense that where possible, we’d rather take an online course than have to turn up to a physical classroom.
+We do our banking online, we order groceries online, and catch up on the new online.
+So it makes sense that many of us would rather take an online course than have to turn up to a physical classroom.

-As a learner, online courses allow you to learn from the best in the world, in the comfort of your own home.
+Online courses allow you to learn from the best in the world from the comfort of your own home.
 As a content creator, you can reach a broad global audience with your online course.
 The world truly is your limit!

-When I spoke to Teresa she explained that when she decided to enter the world of creating online courses, she knew that people could be put off by monster packages.
-Especially courses with hundreds of modules that would take up hours and hours of peoples’ time.
+When we spoke to Teresa, she explained that when she decided to create online courses, she knew that people could be put off by monster packages.
+Courses with hundreds of modules take up hours and hours of people's time.
 So, she came up with a fairly simple and quick course to test the waters.

 How Teresa created her first course

-The key to her first course was to keep it succinct in order to avoid scaring people away.
-And, to test whether she had an audience that actually wanted courses.
-If you were to sit down and take the course in one sitting, you’d be able to get through it in an hour or so.
+The key to her first course was to keep it succinct in order to avoid scaring people away and to test whether she had an audience that actually wanted courses.
+If you were to sit down and take her course in one sitting, you’d be able to get through it in an hour or so.

-That’s fine, because the focus is on teaching the learner how to overcome one problem.
-If they take the course and go away with new skills or knowledge that they can implement that will help them overcome their problem, then the course is a success!
+And that’s fine, because the focus is on teaching the learner how to overcome one problem.
+If they take the course and go away with the skills or knowledge to help them overcome a problem, then it's a success!
 It’s not about quantity, it’s quality.